Hugo-Chia/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from HubHealth.

 Format: `clear`

 > [!TIP]
-> This is a useful first step to creating your own patient record: Deleting the existing sample data.
+> A useful first step to creating your own patient record: Deleting the existing sample data.

 > [!WARNING]
 > We do not support undoing commands yet.
 Clearing of patient records is thus permanent.
 Use this command wisely.